 The main task of the joint technical committee is to prepare International Standards.
 Draft International Standards adopted by the joint technical committee are circulated to national bodies for voting.
 Publication as an International Standard requires approval by at least 75 % of the national bodies casting a vote.

-In exceptional circumstances, when the joint technical committee has collected data of a different kind from that which is normally published as an International Standard (“state of the art”, for example), it may decide to publish a Technical Report.
+In exceptional circumstances, when the joint technical committee has collected data of a different kind from that which is normally published as an International Standard (“state of the art”, for example), it can decide to publish a Technical Report.
 A Technical Report is entirely informative in nature and shall be subject to review every five years in the same manner as an International Standard.

-Attention is drawn to the possibility that some of the elements of this document may be the subject of patent rights.
+Attention is drawn to the possibility that some of the elements of this document can be the subject of patent rights.
 ISO and IEC shall not be held responsible for identifying any or all such patent rights.

-I ISO/IEC TR 24772-3, was prepared by Joint Technical Committee ISO/IEC JTC 1, Information technology, Subcommittee SC 22, Programming languages, their environments and system software interfaces.
+ISO/IEC 24772-3, was prepared by Joint Technical Committee ISO/IEC JTC 1, Information technology, Subcommittee SC 22, Programming languages, their environments and system software interfaces.

-With the cancellation of TR 24772:2013, this document replaces ISO IEC TR 24772:2012 Annex D. The main changes between this document and Annex D of TR 24772:2013 are:
+This document replaces ISO IEC 24772-3:2019.
+The main changes between this document and ISO/IEC 24772-3:2019 are:

+A new clause 4 Using this document has been added to explain how the document relates to ISO/IEC 24772-1:2024 and how it is expected to be used by organizations and language users.

+The material in clause 5 in ISO/IEC TR 24772-3:2019 clause 4 Language concepts is moved to 5.1.

 Recommendations to avoid vulnerabilities are ranked and the top 10 are placed in a table in subclause 5.2, together with the vulnerabilities in clauses 6 that contain each recommendation.

-The following vulnerabilities that were documented in clause 8 of TR 24772:2013 are now addressed in this document in clause 6.

-[CGA] Concurrency – Activation

-[CGT] Concurrency – Directed termination

-[CGX] Concurrent data access

-[CGS] Concurrency – Premature termination

-[CGM] Protocol lock errors is now Lock protocol errors

-[CGY] Inadequately secure communication of shared resource.

-Clauses 6.2 Terminology is integrated into clause 3, and all subclauses in clause 6 are renumbered.

-The following vulnerabilities were removed:

-[XZI] Sign extension error was integrated into [XTR] Type system.

-[REU] Termination strategy, 6.39, is placed in clause 7 in Part 1, and hence is not documented for C herein.

 The following vulnerabilities were renamed to track the changes made in Part 1:

 [HFC] Pointer casting and pointer type changes was renamed to Pointer type conversion;